appsody/website/content/docs/stacks/publish-ci-scripts.md

     > The repository index file contains information for all the stacks in that repository, even if you specified a single stack with the `./ci/build.sh` command.

-6. Push the stack container images to a Docker registry, such as `docker.io`.
+6. Push the stack container images to a Docker registry, such as [docker.io](https://docker.io).
-7. Upload the template archives and repository index file to a suitable web hosting service.
+7. Upload the template archives and repository index file to a suitable web hosting service, such as GitHub Releases.

 You can now provide the URL to the hosted repository index file to other Appsody users, who can add it to their Appsody repository list then initialise a project using your stack.

+---

+## Next steps

+Congratulations!
+You have now developed, tested and published a stack for use in Appsody!

+Why not learn more about stacks and familiarize yourself with the [lifecycle](./lifecycle) of a stack?